Assam NRC final list: Here’s how to check if your name is on it

 The stated aim of the National Register of Citizens is to separate genuine Indian citizens from undocumented immigrants living in the state.
 According to its terms, anyone who cannot prove that they or their ancestors entered Assam before midnight on March 24, 1971, will be declared a foreigner.

 One can check their name in the Assam NRC list both on the internet and offline.
-The list will be available at all NRC Seva Kendras, offices of the of circle officer or of the deputy commissioner on all working days from 10 am to 4 pm.
+The list will be available at all NRC Seva Kendras, offices of the circle officer or of the deputy commissioner on all working days from 10 am to 4 pm.

 To check online, log on to either www.nrcassam.nic.in or www.assam.mygov.in.
 Click on the link that says, “Supplementary Inclusions/Exclusions Lists (Final NRC) status”, and key in the Application Reference Number, or ARN.